elixirland/elixirland/README.md

 ## Introduction

-Elixirland is a project dedicated to providing a diverse collection of open-source Elixir projects aimed at helping the community learn and master the Elixir ecosystem.
+Elixirland is dedicated to providing a diverse collection of open-source Elixir projects aimed at helping the community learn and master the Elixir ecosystem.
 Studying open-source repositories was a crucial part of my learning journey.
 I appreciate the existing open-source initiatives, but I also found that having access to a broader range of projects would have been beneficial.

 With Elixirland, I aim to complement the current collection of open-source projects by creating smaller, focused projects that emphasize learning the Elixir ecosystem.
 These projects aim to adhere to idiomatic Elixir practices.